wigging/chemics/docs/gas-viscosity.rst

 the formula name and temperature as input parameters; however, the CAS number may be needed as an input if more than one form of a species exists.

+Viscosity of a gas mixture can be estimated as a weighted mean using the mixture function.
+Note that for a gas mixture, the sum of the components must equal 1.

 Nomenclature
 ------------